 What Not to Do After a Truck Accident Case

 As soon as you hire our team, we will start working on your case so you can focus on your health and recovery.
-We encourage you to document your injuries, log your medical appointments and missed hours at work, and keep us informed.
+It helps to document your injuries, log your medical appointments, and missed hours at work.
+There are several things you do not want to do as well:

 - Do not post information about your medical condition, recovery, or accident on social media.
+Insurers may try to use this against you.

 Instead, let our Waterbury catastrophic injury lawyer be there to guide you through this process.
 We can get started as soon as today.
+You can also expect our team to answer any questions you have, so there is no need to worry about what could happen.